Denied Car Insurance? How to Request Reconsideration and Get Approved

 Getting denied for car insurance can feel like a gut punch — especially when you need coverage to drive legally.
 But a denial from one insurer is not a lifetime ban, and in many cases it can be challenged, corrected, or worked around entirely.
 This guide walks you through exactly why denials happen, what your legal rights are after one, and how to write a compelling reconsideration letter with the documentation to back it up.

 Whether your denial stems from a DUI, a lapse in coverage, a poor credit score, or even the type of vehicle you drive, you have options.
-From disputing errors on your driving record to accessing alternative markets built specifically for high-risk drivers, you'll leave this page with a clear action plan — and a real shot at getting covered.
+From disputing errors on your driving record to accessing alternative markets built specifically for high-risk drivers — including a non-standard auto market that posted $65.2 million in underwriting profits in H1 2025 — you'll leave this page with a clear action plan and a real shot at getting covered.

 Key Pinch Points

-• The FCRA requires insurers to send an adverse action notice explaining credit-based denials
+• FCRA requires an adverse action notice for any credit-based denial

 Compare Car Insurance Rates in Ohio